-A large group of models ranked next behind the Breville in terms of being easiest to clean, with the Braun, Cuisinart Elite, Cuisinart Custom, KitchenAid 9-Cup, and the KitchenAid Pro Line all earning a 6 out of 10.
+A large group of models ranked next behind the Breville in terms of being easiest to clean, with the Braun, Cuisinart Elite, Cuisinart Custom, and the KitchenAid Pro Line all earning a 6 out of 10.
 The Braun had an exceptionally easy to clean blade and lid, but the bowl was actually one of the most difficult to clean, with some plastic details on the inside that were prone to catching food.
 The Elite ranked slightly above average across the board, slightly worse than the Custom at cleaning the bowl and the lid.
 However, the Custom had a decently hard to clean blade — much harder than the Braun or the Breville.
-The KitchenAid 9-Cup and the KitchenAid Pro Line were similarly easy to clean across the board, with blades that were the easiest to clean of this group.
+The KitchenAid Pro Line was similarly easy to clean across the board, with blades that were the easiest to clean of this group.

 Next were the Hamilton Beach 10-Cup and the BLACK+DECKER, both scoring a 5 out of 10.
 These models both had average to clean bowls and blades, with the lids slightly easier to clean.
 Rounding out the bottom of the pack were the Cuisinart Elemental and Hamilton Beach Professional, meriting a 4 out of 10.
 These models both had difficult to clean bowls and lid, though the blades were slightly easier to clean.

 While there are countless different food processors available, hopefully, this review will help steer you in the direction of whichever models is the best for your slicing and dicing needs.